 Short-Term Business Loans

-Short-term business loans are loans designed to help businesses in need of immediate financing.
+Short-term business loans are designed to help businesses in need of immediate financing.

 Businesses are always susceptible to surprise expenses that they may not be prepared for.
-For example, if a piece of expensive machinery breaks and you don’t have the capital to replace it, a short-term business loan may be the solution.
+For example, if a piece of expensive machinery breaks and you don’t have the capital to replace it, these might be the solution.

 Funds are typically disbursed very quickly and are repaid over a short period of time — often less than a year.

-While long-term loans can have repayment terms of up to 25 years, the maximum repayment period you can expect for a short-term loan is usually around 18 months.
+While long-term can have repayment terms of up to 25 years, the maximum repayment period you can expect is usually around 18 months.

-Additionally, short-term loans are often unsecured, so you don’t have to put up any collateral to get the financing you need.
-While this can be helpful to businesses, it means that the requirements for short-term loans are often more strict.
+Additionally, these are often unsecured, so you don’t have to put up any collateral to get the financing you need.
+While this can be helpful to businesses, it means that the requirements are often more strict.

-Lastly, short-term loans may have lower loan limits than long-term loans.
+Lastly, they may have lower borrowing limits than long-terms.

 Short-Term Business Loan Benefits

-The specific requirements for a short-term business loan depend entirely on your lender, so it’s important to carefully review your lender’s terms.
+The specific requirements depend entirely on your lender, so it’s important to carefully review your lender’s terms.

-Your credit score and annual revenue are two of the most important factors when applying for a short-term loan.
+Your credit score and annual revenue are two of the most important factors when applying.

 Since lenders are taking on more risk by not requiring collateral, it’s important to demonstrate strong financial wellbeing in order to qualify for favorable interest rates.